LiYunfengLYF/CSTNet/README.md

 # CSTNet for RGB-T Tracking

+## News:

+- 20 7 2024: Onnx version CSTNet and smaller version CSTNet-small is upload.
+The checkpoints will be released soon.
-Our manuscript is available at [arxiv](https://arxiv.org/abs/2405.03177)
+- 6 5 2024: Our manuscript is available at [arxiv](https://arxiv.org/abs/2405.03177)

 ## Environment Installation